 In 2016 on the early velvet hunt one hunter creased a 209 inch buck that they later killed on the hard horned hunt and also tagged a 213 inch buck.
 The other trophy hunter passed on several shot opportunities.
 They typically take 2 early September velvet hunters.
 On the next hunts 8 more bucks were killed, including the 209, 203, 199, 196, 192, 2 in the high 180’s and a low 180’s.

 2015 was a spectacular year for big deer on this ranch.
 A very mild 2014 winter and a very wet 2015 spring produced super antler growth.
 This outfitter killed 9 bucks for his 9 hunters and amazingly 6 grossed over 200 inches along with a 197 and 2 in the 180’s.

 The ranch is located in northeastern Utah along the Wyoming border.
-All hunts are guided 1×1 for 5 days including lodge accommodations and airport pickup in Salt Lake City.
-2017 is booked full and if you are serious for 2018 or 2019 call for more details.
-This hunt typically books 2 years in advance.
+5 day hunts guided 1×1 are $16,000 including lodge accommodations and airport pickup in Salt Lake City.
+These hunts are currently booked out until 2020.
+Hunters can put a $1,000 deposit down to hold a future spot.
 Hunt MD255.
 MD255 Hunt Photos.

 In 2016 this outfitter had 12 muley hunters kill 11 bucks, one hunter passed.
 Best buck taken was a 208 inch typical and had a 34 inch frame.
 Next best bucks went 187 and 186.

 In 2015 over the course of 2 hunts 16 hunters tagged 14 bucks, with the best buck having a 33 inch main frame and gross scoring 196 inches.

 This is a premier hunt that requires 12 preference points minimum to draw.
 Landowner vouchers are sometimes available, but they are normally at least $5,500.